Water Vapor & Cloud Fraction

 The Earth's land surfaces, life, oceans, and atmosphere endlessly recycle the planet's water.
 Liquid water on the surface is transformed into water vapor by wind and sunlight, and it is also released by plants during photosynthesis.
 Water vapor is what makes the air feel humid.
 It condenses into water droplets or freezes into ice crystals, making clouds, rain, and snow.
 Air temperature and water vapor play the biggest role in forming clouds.

 The water vapor maps show the total amount of water vapor in the column of air between the surface and the top of the atmosphere on average for the month.
 The observations were made by the MODIS sensor on NASA's Aqua satellite.
-Places where the air was dry are yellow, while places where water vapor was abundant are blue.
+Places where the air was dry are white, while places where water vapor was abundant are blue.

 The cloud maps show what fraction of an area was cloudy on average for the month.
 The measurements were collected by the MODIS sensors on NASA's Terra and Aqua satellites.
 Colors range from blue (no clouds) to white (totally cloudy).